Thingy18/harrymills.github.io/essays/final-project-idea.md

 # Mockup page ideas

+Student page.
+Authorized poster page.
+Notification page.
+Calendar page.

 # Use Cases

 It would be filtered for a particular student so for instance if a professor has decided to cancel class for a day they could set up a message for every student enrolled in that class that it is canceled.
 Another example use case would be student housing services being able to post an announcement that emails of housing contracts have been sent out.
 I would not necessarily hold the actual information but be able to point out that the info has been sent out and where it can be found.

+# Beyond the basics

+Some more advanced features could include more automatic collection of information such as having automated systems to make notifcations about emails or making it a more universal place for information to be distributed instead of just being a collection of links.